consequently/consequently-hugo/content/news/2023/logical-methods-publication-day.md

 draft = false
 +++

 Today [MIT Press](https://mitpress.com) releases [our book, *Logical Methods*](/writing/logical_methods/) into the big wide world.
-It was an absoulte delight to work on this long-term project with my co-author and friend, [Shawn Standefer](http://www.standefer.net).
+It was an absolute delight to work on this long-term project with my co-author and friend, [Shawn Standefer](http://www.standefer.net).

 <figure>
 	<img src="/images/a-stack-of-copies-of-logical-methods.jpeg" alt="A Stack of Copies of the book Logical Methods, written by Greg Restall and Shawn Standefer, MIT Press, 2023" width="80%">